ionoid/docs.ionoid.io/docs/debug/debug-devices.md

-# Debug and Troubleshoot IoT Devices
+# Debugging and Troubleshooting IoT Devices

 To Debug your Device first login into your [Ionoid IoT Account](https://dashboard.ionoid.io/login) and locate your Device